crisperdue/prooftoys-site/content/number-game/tutorial10.md

 > Adventures in Wonderland*

-This is the trickiest challenge of our own adventures in reasoning about addition, and so a proper capstone for this expedition.
+This is the trickiest challenge of our own adventures in reasoning about addition, and a proper capstone for this adventure.

 [[Notes: this proof needs simplifications with T and F (or tautologies).
 Probably some earlier problem should introduce